 Don’t overcook!
 No one wants dense, dried out meatballs!

 Spaghetti and meatballs are a classic, and for good reason.
 If you go this route, we recommend Rao’s Marinara, our absolute favorite!
-You could, of course, make your own spaghetti sauce, but honestly Rao’s is our end-all-be-all!
+If you have time, feel free to make your own!

 - Don’t add breadcrumbs directly to whisked eggs.
 Whisk the eggs first, then add the ground beef to the pan, but wait to add breadcrumbs until after beef is in the bow.
 Why?
 If you mix the breadcrumbs and eggs together, it becomes a gloppy mess and won’t evenly mix into the ground beef.